Capture fireworks on your phone

 Manual Camera takes advantage of direct camera controls introduced a few years back in Lollipop's Camera2 API to provide users with near total manual control over their camera settings when taking shots.
 You can manually configure settings such as the shutter speed, focus distance and exposure compensation, allowing you to set up your shot just the way you want it.
 The entire point is to give the photographer as much direct control over the shot as possible, including the critical shutter settings for long exposures that are perfect for low-light shots of fireworks.
 (To see whether your device supports Manual Camera, check out this compatibility checker.)

 Camera FV-5 is aimed squarely at photography enthusiasts and combines a feature-set and interface that mirror that of a manual DSLR.
 The app packs numerous settings within easy reach, such as ISO, white balance, focus modes and more.
 An intervalometer lets you set up time lapse photography and videos, while a long exposure mode lets you create low-light photos and light trails.
 If you love making manual tweaks, Camera FV-5 might be the app for you.
 Again though manual camera controls require the new camera API, which might not be implemented on your phone.
-See the Manual Camera compatibility checker above.
+See the Manual Camera compatibility checker again.

 Another interesting option on Android is Open Camera, a free, open source Android camera app that comes loaded with a ton of features and options, along with experimental support for manual controls from the Camera2 API.
 It's got a whole slew of helpful tools, from auto-stabilization, ISO and exposure controls, exposure lock, shutter controls, a configurable GUI and more.
 The open source nature and continuing development also means that the app's features continue to grow.